mppmu/BoostFractor.jl/README.md

 Until now I always used a = 0, but a different one might be also useful, but increase the runtime a bitalthough I did not study this due to time.
 For one disk + mirror I recommend ``nmax = 200``.
 Empirically for more disks: for 5 Sapphire disks ``nmax=1600`` seems still good enough.
 For higher number it should roughly scale quadratically with the number of disks, so ``nmax=25600`` is good for 20 disks.
-The X and Y grid should be set in such a way that the resolutition is at least half a wavelength, i.e. for this example it should be sufficient to also just use ``Xset=-0.5:0.01:0.5,Yset=-0.5:0.01:0.5``, since the wavelength at 10GHz is roughly 3cm.
+The X and Y grid should be set in such a way that the resolutition is at least half a wavelength, i.e. for this example it should be sufficient to just use ``Xset=-0.5:0.01:0.5,Yset=-0.5:0.01:0.5``, since the wavelength at 10GHz is roughly 3cm.

 The ``results`` array should contain now an 3d array, the last axis corresponds to the different phase depths, the first two to the X and Y axis.